 Letters would continue to chime in on the subject for several more issues.
 One noteworthy missive was a follow-up from Richard Nathan in issue #127, which featured this classic zinger: “Somebody ought to throw Gerry Conway off the George Washington Bridge to see if the fall kills him before impact.”

-As noted, it was claimed at the time that the fan reaction was “schizoid”—intimating that it was evenly split between the positive and the negative.
+As noted earlier, it was claimed at the time that the fan reaction was “schizoid”—intimating that it was evenly split between the positive and the negative.
 The ratio of approval to disapproval in the letters published would seem to reflect this balanced reaction.
 Years later, the parties involved would all basically concede that this was pretty much bullshit; that there never was any “maddening wide spectrum” of fan response.
 As Sean Howe put it in his book, Marvel Comics: The Untold Story: “The readership started hyperventilating as soon as the issue [#121] hit stands.”
 (Howe, p.
 137)

 Gerry Conway later admitted that the reaction to the storyline was like “having a big dumpster of excrement hit Marvel.”
 (Comic Book Resources) He would add: “I got a lot of hate mail, a lot of angry comments at conventions, so I just stopped reading mail and I stopped going to conventions.
 It was a lot easier to isolate yourself from this stuff back then.”
 (Ryan)

 Roy Thomas told Brick: “People hated it.
 I know Gerry and Stan got the flack, and Gerry was very sensitive about it at the time, because not only had he gone through channels but he was very pleased with the story. . . .
 Gerry got letters calling him a murderer, and Stan was probably called the same thing.”

 John Romita recalled, “When the issue finally came out, the fans were outraged.
 They threatened me and Gerry and Stan.”
 (DeFalco, p.
 32)